icook/yota/docs/Nodes.rst

 inputs, but modifying what is passed to your JavaScript presents a slightly more resiliant option.
 This is done through the json_identifiers method.

-json_identifiers
+Modifying AJAX rendering
 ****************************

 set_identifiers
 ****************************
-When the Node is added to a Form set_identifiers is called to setup some unique names to be used in the template.
+When the Node is added to a Form the set_identifiers method is called to setup some unique names to be used in the template and possibly AJAX.
 Perhaps you'd like a different semantic for automatically titling your date pickers?
 Overriding this function may also be wanted if you're writing a Node with multiple form elements in it.
 This all depends on your preference.

 .. code-block:: python